javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 - Constructor functions or, shortly, constructors, are regular functions, but there's a common agreement to name them with capital letter first.
 - Constructor functions should only be called using `new`.
 Such call implies a creation of empty `this` at the start and returning the populated one at the end.

 We can use constructor functions to make multiple similar objects.
-But the topic is much deeper than described here.
-So we'll return to it later and cover it more in-depth.

 JavaScript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.